draxork/opentrustprotocol/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python](https://img.shields.io/badge/python-3.8%2B-blue.svg)](https://www.python.org)

+## 🌟 **REVOLUTIONARY UPDATE: v2.0.0 - Conformance Seals**

+**OTP v2.0 introduces the Zero Pillar: Proof-of-Conformance Seals**

+Every fusion operation now generates a cryptographic fingerprint (SHA-256 hash) that proves the operation was performed according to the exact OTP specification.
+This transforms OTP from a trust protocol into **the mathematical embodiment of trust itself**.

-> **The official Python implementation of the OpenTrust Protocol - The open standard for auditable trust in AI and blockchain systems**
+> **The official Python implementation of the OpenTrust Protocol - The mathematical embodiment of trust itself**

 ## 🚀 **What is OpenTrust Protocol?**